TheDataLeek/gitgud/README.md

 This will take the current state of the `hurricanes` branch and overwrite the `master` branch with its contents.
 Lastly, it will upload your new master branch to github.

+## Pull Requests: More Fancy

+So let's say that your term paper is super awesome, and your friend wants to help you with it (our metaphor is breaking).
+They can "fork" (read: copy) your repository, make a bunch of changes with their version, and then submit a pull request through github.
+You'll get a nice little message saying something like "Please let me add this to your code it fixes everything" and you can accept the changes, reject the changes, or ask them for some more work on it for it to be approved.
+Once you click accept, all the work they've done will merge with your code in the exact same way branches merge.